Swiftaff/rollup-iconify-svg/README.md

 -   then the icon would be displayed by svelte in the @html tag
 -   all in one smooth step!

+For an example of a working svelte app - please see: https://github.com/Swiftaff/rollup-plugin-iconify-svg/tree/master/example

-This obviously inlines each instance of the SVG on the page - so probably not recommended if you are using hundreds of icons.
+This plugin obviously inlines each instance of the SVG on the page - so probably not recommended if you are using hundreds of icons!

-But using inline mono SVGs (rather than via separate svg files in object or img tags or via css background-image) does mean they can inherit the colour from CSS for easy icon colouring.
+But using inline mono SVGs (rather than via separate svg files in object or img tags or via css background-image) does mean they can inherit the colour from CSS for easy icon colouring :-)

 ## License